 June 3, 2019

-If you have an elder in your life, chances are you’ve felt the need to keep an eye out for them.
+If you have an elder or aging parent in your life, chances are you’ve felt the need to keep an eye out for them.
 With scams galore these days, it’s increasingly dangerous to trust anyone.

 Unfortunately, financial elder abuse is extremely common and it’s nearly impossible to recoup missing funds once they’re gone.